uverus2/Vue3Histogram/DOCUMENTATION.md

 Vee-Validate - Simple to use validation framework for Vue.
 It was not required for this particular due to its size task but if it grows in the future the framework is there to expand.
 Yup - Lightweight and easy to use schema validation.
 It pairs nicely with Vee-Validate 4 so its use was more for experimentation and education.
 Pinia Store - As a state store to ensure state can be carried down to multiple parts of the application without injecting or using props.
+Figma - For the favicon.
+VueRouter - Ensures the application can be extended further.

 ## Form Validation Rules